"When in doubt, choose to live."

 Bang!
 Bang!
 Bang!
 A plate of cinnamon buns exploded in a cloud of bread and nib sugar and the coffee machine sprayed its contents all over the place.
 Such a shame!
 Kat would not exactly call the liquid the machine served coffee, but it was black and hot and got her through the day.

 She flew down the stairs, three steps at a time.
-The hurried gait of teachers everywhere was really coming in handy now, she was gaining on the gunman.
+The hurried gait of teachers everywhere was really coming in handy now, for she was gaining on the gunman.
 The exit was right before her and she saw flashes of blue outside.
 The police!
 If she could just reach them she would be safe and Johan would be caught.

-Kat had reached the heavy doors and pushed them open, stumbling through.
+Kat reached the heavy doors and pushed them open, stumbling through.
 Behind her they scattered in a rain of glass fragments.

-Outside an armada of neon-and-blue police cars charged over the schoolyard's asphalt and came to a stop with screeching brakes, discoloring the white hopscotch lines with black tire burns.
+An armada of neon-and-blue police cars charged over the schoolyard's asphalt and came to a stop with screeching brakes, discoloring the white hopscotch lines with black tire burns.

 She had made it!
 She was out!
 She…

 As Kat's body sank to the ground she felt herself leave it, hovering a little above the… corpse?
 Was it a corpse now?

 The police had caught Johan, she noticed.
 For some reason he had dropped the gun after shooting her, and was crying openly.
 She saw his hands shaking violently when he was handcuffed and led into a waiting car.

 Did he regret what he had done?
 Perhaps he was not all rotten, then.

 Meanwhile, a police officer was working on Kat's body, trying to keep her alive.
 It seemed futile – I mean, there was a big hole in her head, for crying out loud.
 Yet, people survived such things sometimes, she knew that.